 To the extent that there would be any disruption in traffic flow from construction activities, the changes would generally be minor, except in the case of the BMB Plaza.
-This could potentially require the closure of the Battery Park Underpass, which could result in temporary significant adverse impacts with respect to traffic circulation and air quality during the construction period.
+This could potentially require the closure of the BPU, which could result in temporary significant adverse impacts with respect to traffic circulation and air quality during the construction period.
 Construction would be coordinated with other construction work taking place in the area through the LMCCC.
-Working with LMCCC and the Environmental Protection Commitments of the

-Lower Manhattan Development Corporation, any potential adverse impacts of construction for the Proposed Action would be minimized to greatest extent possible.
+Working with LMCCC and the Environmental Protection Commitments of LMDC, any potential adverse impacts of construction for the Proposed Action would be minimized to the greatest extent possible.

-E. ALTERNATIVES
+ALTERNATIVES

 As part of developing the Proposed Action, a number of alternatives have been considered and examined.
-They include alternatives for development of the esplanade, alternatives for the Battery Maritime Building (BMB) Plaza, an alternative without the BMB Plaza and the Pier 42 beach, alternative in-water configurations south of Pier 15, and an alternative retaining half of the existing automobile parking under the FDR Drive.
+They include alternatives for development of the esplanade, alternatives for the BMB Plaza, an alternative without the BMB Plaza and the Pier 42 beach, alternative in-water configurations south of Pier 15, and an alternative retaining half of the existing automobile parking under the FDR Drive.